OUR ORIGIN & PURPOSE

 Utah's system of controlling the sale of alcoholic beverages is not as unique as most people believe.
 There are 18 states and one county in Maryland which control the sale of alcoholic beverages at either the wholesale or retail level.
 These jurisdictions account for nearly 1/3 of the nation's population.
 These states share a common purpose - to promote moderation in the consumption of alcoholic beverages and to discourage excess and abuse.

-The Department operates a statewide network of state stores and package agencies that sell all alcoholic beverages, except beer containing less than 4% alcohol by volume (which is sold in grocery and convenience stores).
+The department operates state liquor and wine stores throughout Utah.
+The department also oversees privately owned 'package agencies' that operate as liquor stores, under contract with the state of Utah, in otherwise underserved areas such as in rural communities.
+State liquor stores and package agencies sell all alcoholic beverages, except beer and some hard seltzers containing less than 5% alcohol by volume (which are sold in grocery and convenience stores).
 By state statute, the total number of stores is tied to the state population, one store permitted for every 48,000 citizens.
 The department also administers the liquor laws, alcohol education, and regulates the sale, service, storage, manufacture, distribution, and consumption of alcoholic products.

 DABS: A SERVICE-FIRST DEPARTMENT

 The Department of Alcoholic Beverage Services launched its new name and new mission in June 2022.
 The name drops the word "control," replacing it with "services."
 While Utah remains an alcohol control state, the new name appropriately reflects the service-focused nature of the department.
 The new working mission statement is a complement to the longstanding mission statement defined in Utah state statute.